 Thank you for visiting our website.
 We're a small trust dedicated to preserving endangered species and defending the habitats that are essential to their survival.

 Our wildlife reserve is made up of 1,600 hectares (4,000 acres) of grassland/wetland in north-east Argentina.
 We purchased this former cattle ranch in 2010 and have since worked constantly to restore its ecological balance and provide a safe, sustainable habitat for its magnificent flora and fauna.
-We are primarily a research station and welcome visiting naturalists, biologists, ornithologists, Bat workers, licensed bird ringers and keen amateurs interested in conservation.
-We are also after volunteers for the spring of 2016 (Sept - Nov) See our page on Reserva Don Luis.
+We are primarily a research station and welcome visiting naturalists, biologists, ornithologists, Bat workers, experienced bird ringers and keen amateurs interested in conservation.
+We also look for volunteers from time to time.
+See our page on Volunteering

 Our Transport at Reserva Don Luis